RedisLabs/redislabs-docs/content/rs/security/access-control/manage-users.md

 Redis Enterprise supports the following user account security settings:

-1. Password complexity
+- Password complexity
-1. Password expiration
+- Password expiration
-1. User Lockouts
+- User lockouts
-1. Account inactivity timeout
+- Account inactivity timeout

 To enforce a more advanced password policy, we recommend using LDAP integration with an external identity provider, such as Active Directory.